Dependencies are a crucial part of project management as they define the relationship between activities and teams.

 • Dependencies are relationships between tasks that determine their order in a project.

-• Identifying and recording dependencies is vital for organizing work and making a project schedule.
+• Identifying and recording dependencies is vital for organizing work and creating the project schedule.

-• It’s important to communicate with stakeholders and explain the dependencies between tasks and how they can affect the project.
+• It’s important to explain the dependencies between tasks to stakeholders, as well as how they can affect the project so that they’re aware of the connection between activities.

 What are dependencies in project management?